-Artificial Intelligence (AI) is increasingly perceived as a source of opportunities to improve operational efficiency of clinical trials, and minimize clinical development costs.
-Typically AI vendors offer their services and expertises in the three main areas.
+Artificial Intelligence (AI) is increasingly perceived as a source of opportunities to improve the operational efficiency of clinical trials and minimize clinical development costs.
+Typically AI vendors offer their services and expertise in the three main areas.
 AI start-ups in the first area help to unlock information from disparate data sources, such as scientific papers, medical records, disease registries, and even medical claims by applying Natural Language Processing (NLP).
-This can support patient recruitment and stratification, site selection, improve clinical study design and understanding of diseases mechanisms.
-As an example, about 18 % of clinical studies fail due to insufficient recruitment, as 2015 study reported.
+This can support patient recruitment and stratification, site selection, and improve clinical study design and understanding of disease mechanisms.
+As an example, about 18 % of clinical studies fail due to insufficient recruitment, as a 2015 study reported.

 Informational and analytical engines

-Concerto HealthAI, a start-up from the US, was founded in 2017.
+ConcertAI (formerly, Concerto HealthAI) is a US-based company founded in 2017.
 The company provides real-world evidence (RWE) services for precision oncology.
 It has established the broadest clinical network through the partnership and licensing with community oncology networks, thus getting access to Electronic Medical Records, Results of NGS diagnostics, and patient-reported outcomes.
-Concerto then analyses these data and generates evidence for new therapeutic approaches.
+Concerto then analyzes such data and generates evidence for new therapeutic approaches.
 The company raised a total of $300 million from a number of investors, with the latest $150 million Series C round from Sixth Street.

 This content available exclusively for BPT Mebmers.